The Yeats Academy are now offering a range of Masters programmes in 17 creative disciplines. We have called these ‘Pathway Specialisms’.

 - through a combination of written dissertation (no less than 60 % and 15,000-18000 words) and other research artefacts (up to 40%).

-The Master of Arts in (Specialism) through Creative Practice provides students with the opportunity to pursue advanced enquiry into creative disciplines through practice.
+The Practice-Led/Based approach provides students with the opportunity to pursue advanced enquiry into creative disciplines through practice.
 The focus is on the development of the student’s own creative work.
 The student’s dissertation will be split between a practice component (60%) accompanied by a written element (40%) of 9,000 - 12,000 words.

-So in summary, the Master of Arts in Specialism (through Research) allows for a practice-led industry based research element, whilst the Master of Arts through Creative Practice uses applied practice as the primary research method.
+So in summary, our Master of Arts allows students to foster either a practice-led industry based research element or applied practice as the primary.

-Both programmes are designed as Level 9 Masters study for applicants who already hold an Honours Degree in a cognate area.
+The programme is designed as Level 9 Masters study for applicants who already hold an Honours Degree (2:2 minimum) in a cognate area.

 The Masters programmes acknowledge the importance of responding to the communities they serve providing economic and cultural benefits both regionally and nationally.
 A vibrant and productive creative industry sector is fundamental to economic growth and prosperity across all sectors of Irish society, as well as having a key role to play in the creation and sustaining of personal, local and national identity and cultural expression.